mahak-dev/mahak-dev/README.md

 # Hello,

  I’m student pursuing a Master of Technology Degree in Information Technology in Engineering at International Institute Of Professional Studies Devi Ahilya Vishwa Vidhayala Indore.
-I Have a passion for Web Designing and Software Development with a keen intrest in new Technologies.
+I Have a passion for Web Designing and Software Development with a keen interest in new Technologies.

 -👀 I’m currently working on